Milan Nedić: German-occupied territory of Serbia

+Imprisonment and death

-He was incarcerated in Belgrade on charges of treason.
+Nedić was incarcerated in Belgrade on charges of treason.
 On 4 February 1946, it is believed that Nedić either jumped out of the window of the Belgrade hospital where he was being detained or that he was pushed out to his death.
 According to official records, he committed suicide by jumping through the window.
 According to the Register of Victims Killed after 12 September 1944, Nedić was "liquidated".

-Recently, Miodrag Mladenović, a former officer with the Yugoslavian OZNA, said that on 4 February 1946, he received an order to pick up a dead body at Zmaj Jovina street, where the prison was located at the time.
-When he arrived there, the body was already wrapped in a blanket and rigor mortis had already set in.
-Following the orders given to him, he took the body to the cemetery where it was buried in an unusually deep grave.
-He never attempted to see the face of the person that he was carrying, but the day after, he read in the news that Nedić had committed suicide by jumping through the prison window at Zmaj Jovina street.
+A former OZNA officer, Miodrag Mladenović, later claimed that on 4 February 1946, he received an order to retrieve a dead body at Zmaj Jovina street, where the prison was located, and transport it to a cemetery for burial.
+Mladenović said that when he arrived at the scene, the body was wrapped in a blanket and rigor mortis had set in.
+He said he transported the body as ordered, and that it was buried in an unusually deep grave.
+Mladenović said he did not see the face of the corpse, and that he learned of Nedić's reported suicide the next day through state media.

-Legacy
+Legacy and controversy

+In the Socialist Federal Republic of Yugoslavia, Nedić was depicted as a villain until 1985.
+That year the historian Veselin Đuretić published his book Saveznici i Jugoslovenska ratna drama (The Allies and the Yugoslav War Drama), an account of relations between the "Big Three" Allies of World War II—the Soviet Union, the United States and the United Kingdom—and the Partisans and Chetniks.
+Along with reversing the conventional Yugoslav historiography which portrayed Partisans as heroes and Chetniks as villains, Đuretić also tried to rehabilitate Nedić as a great Serb patriot; it was the first book published in Communist Yugoslavia to present Nedić in a positive light.

-During the Miloševic era, the regime and some Serb historians found it extremely important to win over eminent Yugoslav Jewish organizations and individuals for the idea of the joint Serbo-Jewish martyrdom.
-To accomplish it, regime historians had to falsify history by obscuring the fact that Milan Nedic and Dimitrije Ljotić had cleansed Serbia of its sizeable Jewish population by deportations of Jews to East European concentration camps or killing them in Serbia.
+During the Milošević era, the regime, with some Serb historians, sought to persuade prominent Yugoslav Jewish organizations and individuals of a joint Serbo-Jewish martyrdom.
+Regime historians obscured Nedić and Ljotić's murder and deportations of Jews.
+(See History of the Jews in Serbia.)